 “Similarities matter most when they’re rare,” explains Adam Grant, a New York Times bestselling author and professor at the Wharton School of the University of Pennsylvania.
 “We bond when we share uncommon commonalities, which allow us to feel that we fit in and stand out at the same time.”

-If you’re obviously not interested in what your prospect is saying, it doesn’t matter whether you both lived up on the exact same street growing up or obsess about the same obscure band: Your efforts to build rapport probably won’t work.
+If you’re obviously not interested in what your prospect is saying, it doesn’t matter whether you both lived on the exact same street growing up or obsess about the same obscure band — your efforts to build rapport probably won’t work.

-It’s usually apparent when someone’s not engaged.
+It’s easy to tell when someone isn't engaged.
 And unsurprisingly, if prospects suspect you’re making small talk just to check a box, they won’t want to continue the conversation.

 The takeaway?
 Make sure you’re genuinely curious about your prospect.
 Don’t think of rapport-building as a roadblock you have to tackle to close a deal.
 Approach it as an opportunity to learn more about an interesting person.

-While adding a human element to your relationship is important, don’t spend too long shooting down the breeze.
+While adding a human element to your relationship is important, don’t spend too long shooting down the breeze — your conversation needs to have some substance at some point.
 As Tyre explains, “Too much rapport-building can make you seem like a glad-handing relationship seller.”